Why do I Like Istanbul?

 SOME OTHER REASONS WHY I LIKE ISTANBUL

-The historic area of the city is a UNESCO World Heritage Site for a good reason.
-In my opinion, for people interested in history but also in having a good time, Istanbul is a perfect place.
+Istanbul is impossible to sum up in a single post.
+The old city is a UNESCO World Heritage Site for good reason.
+For anyone interested in history and in having a wonderful time, Istanbul is as close to perfect as a city can get.

 Back to Turkey